Shrimp Spinach Artichoke Dip that’s light, creamy, and baked until warm and bubbly. Topped with Parmesan Cheese. Perfect for a party!

 For this Shrimp Spinach Artichoke Dip, I sauteed chopped shrimp, garlic and onion in a little butter (you can use ghee as well) before combining everything else together, to bake until warm and bubbly.
 You could also mix and heat in one skillet, or add everything together, and use the slow-cooker, if you’d rather.
 Just like wine pairings, you do you.
 Though, the recipe below calls for baking 😉

 I like to dunk fresh veggies, and toasted pita bread into this Shrimp Spinach Artichoke Dip.
-If you’re watching carbs this weekend, this is a great low-carb party app – enjoy!
+If you’re watching carbs this weekend, this is a great low-carb party app – enjoy.

 shrimp spinach artichoke dip